Azure/azure-remote-rendering-asset-tool/Documentation/conversion.md

 ## Start conversion

 Once everything is set up correctly, you can press the button "Start Conversion" in the bottom-right corner.
 The status of the conversion will change to "Converting" and, if successful, to "Completed".
+When the conversion is started, its ID will be displayed in the panel.

 You can create multiple conversions and run them at the same time.
 You can also rename them by editing the "Name" field, or delete them from the list when not running.